MLB Hall of Fame

 Though his numbers may seem modest today, his impact on the style of play and baseball’s evolution was profound.
 He was elected to the Baseball Hall of Fame in 1946 by the Veterans Committee.

-McCarthy's Awards and Records
+McCarthy's Awards and Honors

 • Inducted into Baseball Hall of Fame (1946 – Veterans Committee)